chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/accounts/{ACCOUNT_ID}/permissions

-   Retrieve the permissions of a given account within a given carenet
+   List the permissions of an account within a carenet.

    :shortname: carenet_account_permissions
    :accesscontrol: A user app with access to the carenet and proxying the account, a principal in full control of the carenet's record, or any admin app.